grinnell-cs/csc151-dh/_eboards/eboard01b.md

     * Sam: Don't forget to show off today's eboard.
     * Don't just rely on my notes; There is good evidence that taking your own notes helps you learn.
-* I will record our class sessions (audio only + mediocre transcript) using Otter.ai.
-I will try to remember to post the link.
-Remind me if I don't.
+* I will record many of our class sessions using Team.

 ### Other introductory stuff